novaluke/react-native-docker/README.md

 ## Using an emulator

-Documentation on creating emulators on the command line is not particularly clear, but the following should be enough to create a basic Android Virtual Device for basic use.
+Available documentation (official or otherwise) on creating emulators on the command line is sparse and not particularly clear, but the following should be enough to create an Android Virtual Device for basic use.

 First, get the list of built-in device definitions.
 In our case, we'll be trying to create a Nexus 5 emulator, just to demonstrate.